skrew/AHDispatch/README.md

 Before we take a closer look at throttle mutability, lets briefly touch on throttle monitors so that we have a better understand of the context in which throttle mutability occurs.

 ### Throttle Monitor Types
 A throttle monitor, indicated by the type `ah_throttle_monitor_t` is a device that controls the way in which the throttle time is measured and applied.
-This measuring of time can occur concurrently, while a worker block is being executed or serially (after a worker block has completed executing.)
+This measuring of time can occur concurrently, while a worker block is being executed or serially, after a worker block has completed executing.

 ####Serial Monitors
 A serial monitor goes to work after a worker block has finished executing.
 It is responsible for executing and monitoring throttle times inbetween worker blocks.
 If a queue has a throttle time of 0.5 sec, and a serial monitor, then the queue will be throttled for a time of 0.5 seconds between each worker block dispatched to the queue.
 So as you can see, throttle time monitoring and execution occurs serially, with respect to the blocks you dispatch to the throttle queue.
 They essentially create a time buffer between worker blocks.